At the broadest level, I’m interested in answering the following core research questions:

 I take an interdisciplinary approach grounded in the behavioral and decision sciences to answer these and related questions.
 My research combines experimental, survey and in-depth interview methods.
 I am particularly interested in uncovering interactions between factors operating at different levels of analysis (e.g., how individual-level psychological factors combine with cultural and contextual forces), as my experience has been that these interactions often reveal the greatest insights into the core drivers of human decision-making.

 What am I working on currently?
-Click on the links below to read a little bit about some of the on-going projects in our lab group.
+Click on the links below to read a little bit about a few of the many on-going projects in our lab group.